 I want to welcome you to another issue of my biweekly newsletter!
-This time, I decided to share with you the importance of Prioritization.
-Because as a Product Manager, you may find yourself dealing with many competing priorities, and it’s your job to figure out what needs to be done first and why.
+This time, I decided to share with you the importance of Conflict Resolution.
+Because as a Product Manager, you may find yourself running into people-related hurdles, which have nothing to do with bugs and glitches.

 Keep reading for the full breakdown.

 Product Managers are leaders, whose day-to-day work involves moving in between cross-functional teams to drive product development.
 As you move up higher on the career ladder, more and more people management is involved.
 Your team members may have conflicting interests, vastly different perspectives, and different outcomes they want to achieve.

 When you’ve got a lot of people (or even just a few people!) working closely together on something they all are heavily invested in, conflict almost seems inevitable.

 What does this mean for you?
 Well, it means that you may find yourself running into people-related hurdles, which have nothing to do with bugs and glitches.
 Here, we’re going to show you what kind of conflicts you can expect to face as a Product Manager, how to handle them, and how to find the truth in them.

 What Is Conflict Resolution in Product?

 When we talk about conflict resolution in relation to Product Management, we don’t mean things like sexual harassment or discrimination – though those are certainly things that must be dealt with swiftly and empathetically.
 Here, we’re talking about the day-to-day, nitty-gritty, ‘I’m going to pull my hair out’ conflicts that happen during development.